Skip to main content

 Home authority – The local authority area you live in.

-Infant Class Size Legislation – The School Standards and Framework Act 1998 placed a duty on local authorities and schools to limit the size of infant classes for five-, six-, and seven-year-olds taught by one teacher to 30 or fewer pupils.
+Infant Class Size Legislation – The School Standards and Framework Act 1998 placed a duty on local authorities and schools to limit the size of infant classes for 5, 6, and 7-year-olds taught by one teacher to 30 or fewer pupils.

 ISC – Independent Schools Council.
 Provides information about Independent Schools.

 OFSTED – Office for Standards in Education – the school inspection service for Central Government.
-Reports of inspections are available from their website
+Reports of inspections are available on their website.

 Other local authority – an authority other than your home authority.

-Over-subscribed – A school is over-subscribed where more applications are submitted than there are places available within the PAN.
+Over-subscribed – A school is over-subscribed when more applications are submitted than there are places available within the PAN .

 Over-subscription criteria – The admissions authority for the school will apply the published over-subscription criteria to decide priority for places.